daniela-v/CWSchedulingApp/README.md

 # Coursework Scheduling Application
 Project for the Web Platform Development 2 module at GCU.

+This is a web-based coursework scheduling application designed to help students cope with multiple coursework assignments.

+The application is built using Node.js, Node Express and Vue.js.

 ## Features
+- Sign Up feature.
+- Login feature.
 - Coursework projects can be added.
 - Coursework projects can be removed.
 - Coursework projects can be modified.
+- Users can define their own milestones for each coursework project.
 - A listing of all incomplete courseworks and their milestones.
 - Users can share a project with other users by sending a link.
 - [![Built With Love](http://forthebadge.com/images/badges/built-with-love.svg)](http://forthebadge.com)

 ## Project setup